amerlo94/awesome-phd/README.md

 - [The Blue Book of Grammar](http://www.grammarbook.com/) - The Blue Book of Grammar and Punctuation is a concise, entertaining workbook and guide to English grammar, punctuation, and usage.
 - [Overleaf](https://www.overleaf.com/) - The easy to use, online, collaborative LaTeX editor.

+### Plotting

+- [tikzplotlib](https://github.com/nschloe/tikzplotlib) - A Python tool for converting matplotlib figures into PGFPlots (PGF/TikZ) figures like.

 ### Programming